Ancient Mesopotamian underworld: Conditions

 All souls went to the same afterlife, and a person's actions during life had no effect on how the person would be treated in the world to come.
 Unlike in the ancient Egyptian afterlife, there was no process of judgement or evaluation for the deceased; they merely appeared before Ereshkigal, who would pronounce them dead, and their names would be recorded by the scribal goddess Geshtinanna.
 The souls in Kur were believed to eat nothing but dry dust and family members of the deceased would ritually pour libations into the dead person's grave through a clay pipe, thereby allowing the dead to drink.
 For this reason, it was considered essential to have as many offspring as possible so that one's descendants could continue to provide libations for the dead person to drink for many years.
 Those who had died without descendants would suffer the most in the underworld, because they would have nothing to drink at all, and were believed to haunt the living.
 Sometimes the dead are described as naked or clothed in feathers like birds.
+Ancient Mesopotamians had the belief that the afterlife was a shadow version of life on earth.

 Nonetheless, there are assumptions according to which treasures in wealthy graves had been intended as offerings for Utu and the Anunnaki, so that the deceased would receive special favors in the underworld.
 During the Third Dynasty of Ur (c.
 2112 – c.
 2004 BC), it was believed that a person's treatment in the afterlife depended on how they were buried; those that had been given sumptuous burials would be treated well, but those who had been given poor burials would fare poorly.
 Those who did not receive a proper burial, such as those who had died in fires and whose bodies had been burned or those who died alone in the desert, would have no existence in the underworld at all, but would simply cease to exist.
 The Sumerians believed that, for the highly privileged, music could alleviate the bleak conditions of the underworld.